 - Rule 31.1: Prosecution exhibits will be identified by Arabic numerals.
 Defense exhibits will be identified by capital letters.
 Appellate exhibits will be identified by Roman numerals. - EJCR 31.1a: Counsel should seek to have their respective exhibits marked in advance of going on the record in order to avoid delays during sessions of court.
 Exhibits shall be marked by the court reporter, not the counsel, in the anticipated order of presentation prior to trial or during recesses.
-Exhibits will initially be marked "for identification" or "FID" until admitted into evidence. - Rule 31.2: If an exhibit is not compatible for inclusion in the record of trial, counsel who offered the exhibit must prepare an appropriate substitute for inclusion in the record, such as a photograph or reduced-size copy of the exhibit. - Rule 31.3: All audio recordings and video recordings that contain audio portions must be transcribed before trial by the party offering such a recording, unless the military judge has ordered otherwise.
+Exhibits will initially be marked "for identification" or "FID" until admitted into evidence. - Rule 31.2: If an exhibit is not compatible for inclusion in the record of trial, counsel who offered the exhibit must prepare an appropriate substitute for inclusion in the record, such as a photograph or reduced-size copy of the exhibit. - Rule 31.3: Any offered exhibit discussed on the record will be appended to the record even if not introduced into evidence. - Rule 31.4: All audio recordings and video recordings that contain audio portions must be transcribed before trial by the party offering such a recording, unless the military judge has ordered otherwise.
 If a portion is inaudible, the transcript must so state.
 A copy of the transcript will be served on opposing counsel before trial in sufficient time to allow for ascertaining the accuracy of the transcript.
 The recording or a copy thereof will be made available to opposing counsel upon request.
-The transcript shall be marked as an appellate exhibit.

-EJCR 31.4: Any exhibits (including computer generated exhibits or any other exhibits or demonstrative aids prepared prior to trial) or evidence intended for use during argument or opening statement, must first be shown to opposing counsel and then be approved for use by the military judge.
-Further, counsel must ensure the exhibits are properly represented by hard-copy printouts where appropriate in the record of trial.
+The transcript shall be marked as an appellate exhibit. - EJCR 31.5: Any exhibits (including computer generated exhibits or any other exhibits or demonstrative aids prepared prior to trial) or evidence intended for use during argument or opening statement, must first be shown to opposing counsel and then be approved for use by the military judge.
+Further, counsel must ensure the exhibits are properly represented by hard-copy print-outs where appropriate in the record of trial.